Home

 Variations

-There were however some variations in detail and paint color.
-Thanks to Dennnis Woyma for this photo of several slightly different versions.
+Thanks to Dennis Woyma for this photo of several slightly different versions.
 See also a rear view (60K JPEG).

-Thanks to Jarek Skonieczny for the photos. -- Derek Redmond
+Thanks to Jarek Skonieczny for his photos. -- Derek Redmond

 Return to the Toy Jeeps Pages.